-Consulting with the Government on a range of issues, including trade agreements and the scope and implementation of the Professional Qualifications Act, we have reaffirmed the Engineering Council's role as the UK competent authority, representing the UK profession internationally.
+Consulting with the Government on a range of issues, including trade agreements, mutual recognition of professional qualifications and the scope and implementation of the Professional Qualifications Act, we have reaffirmed the Engineering Council's role as the UK competent authority, representing the UK profession internationally.

-We are actively engaged with colleagues across the world through the European Network for the Accreditation of Engineering Education (ENAEE), ENGINEERS EUROPE (formerly FEANI) and the ENGINET alliance, in addition to being the UK partner in the International Engineering Alliance (IEA), which oversees six international agreements on the recognition of standards for engineering education and professional engineering competence.
+We are actively engaged with colleagues across the world through the European Network for the Accreditation of Engineering Education (ENAEE), ENGINEERS EUROPE (formerly FEANI) and the ENGINET alliance.
+We represent the UK in the International Engineering Alliance (IEA), which oversees six international agreements on the establishment of standards for engineering education and professional engineering competence.

-We signed Admissions Pathway Agreements with Spanish professional bodies AIPE and AQPE, which will facilitate the mobility and recognition of engineering professionals between the UK and Spain; further European agreements are in progress.
+An Admissions Pathway Agreement has been signed with the Royal Netherlands Society of Engineers, which will facilitate the mobility and recognition of engineering professionals between the UK and The Netherlands; further international agreements are in progress.